Geopolitical Conflict and Your Portfolio: What History Suggests and What to Do Now

 That’s why a well-built portfolio assumes shocks will happen — and is designed so that shocks don’t require panic.

-If you want a second opinion on how your stocks are invested — and whether your portfolio is built to behave the way you expect during periods like this — schedule a call with Niko.
+If you want a second opinion on how your stocks are invested — and whether your portfolio is built to behave the way you expect during periods like this — schedule a call with our Head of Wealth, Niko Finnigan, CFA.
+We'll walk you through how your portfolio is constructed and how we can help you navigate the market volatility.